Contents

 View Details

-Description: Kick off Climate Week 2024 and join NYC Bird Alliance (formerly NYC Audubon) to explore New York City's largest park this fall.
+Description: Join NYC Bird Alliance's (formerly NYC Audubon) Young Conservationist Council member, Ryan Mandelbaum, to explore New York City's largest park this fall.
 Pelham Bay Park's forested areas, salt marshes, and grassy meadows offer rich habitat for a variety of migrating birds.
+Scopes may come in handy if you have them.

 Registration: Registration page